 Autoplay, content recommendation systems, and playlists all rely on metadata.
 Although machine learning technologies being applied to further improve user experience, video metadata still forms the base over which these systems work.

 The prefix meta is applied whenever something refers to itself.
 This sentence is meta because it refers to itself.
 As is this XKCD comic.

-Video files also carry information about themselves beyond the title, description and tags.
-This metadata refers to the video file itself.
-Data about the video file include video codec, video resolution, encoding (constant bit rate or variable bitrate), links to content decryption key, among others.
+Video files also carry information about themselves beyond the title, description, and tags.
+This metadata refers to the v ideo file itself.
+Data about the video file include video codec, video resolution, video encoding (constant bit rate or variable bitrate), links to the content decryption key, among others.
 This metadata is only useful to the video player playing back the video.

 For video creators, video metadata also comprises of information about the video production process.
 This includes: